Suspir0n/100DaysCode/README.md

 ## Day Seventeen

 On the 17th I implemented the test of my study on queue that today resulted in success hehe

+## Day Eighteen

+On the 18th I implemented a challenge to find out what passowrd with various combination.

+## Day NineTeen

+On the 19th Today I conclude the study about composite structures, finishing with Dictionary